ionic-team/ionic-docs/src/content/theming/basics.md

 ## Colors

 Ionic has nine default colors that can be used to change the color of many components.
-Each color is actually a collection of multiple properties used throughout Ionic.
+Each color is actually a collection of multiple properties, including a `shade` and `tint`, used throughout Ionic.

 When changing a color, it is important to set all of the related properties.
 This can be done easily with the [Color Generator](./color-generator) tool, but these can also be manually written if desired.
-Ionic will also generate a `shade` and `tint` color within a specific default color:

 <color-accordion></color-accordion>

 ## Platform Standards

 Ionic components adapt their look and behavior based on the platform the app is running on.
 We call this <strong>Platform Continuity</strong>.
 This allows developers to build apps that use the same codebase for multiple platforms, while still looking "native" to those particular platforms.

 Ionic has two **modes** that are used to customize the look of components based on the **platform**: `ios` and `md`.
 Each platform has a default mode, but this can easily be configured.
 For more information on customizing an application based on the platform, see [Platform Styles](./platform-styles).